-Operating this ATV on public streets, roads or highways could result in a collision with another vehicle.
+Operating this vehicle on public streets, roads or highways could result in a collision with another vehicle.

-Never operate the ATV on any public street, road or highway, including dirt and gravel roads.
-In many states it's unlawful to operate ATVs on public streets, roads and highways.
+Never operate the vehicle on any public street, road or highway, including dirt and gravel roads.
+In many states it's unlawful to operate this type of vehicle on public streets, roads and highways.